Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

-# Onelow interacts with ONNX
+# Onelow with ONNX

-This document introduces the usage of OneFlow interacting with ONNX, including an introduction to ONNX, how to export OneFlow models to ONNX models, and how to use ONNX models for inference.
+This document introduces the usage of OneFlow interacting with ONNX, including how to export OneFlow models to ONNX, and how to use ONNX models for inference.

 ## Introduction to ONNX

 [ONNX](https://onnx.ai/index.html), known as Open Neural Network Exchange, is an open file format standard designed for machine learning algorithms to store trained algorithmic models.
 Many major deep learning frameworks (e.g., OneFlow, PyTorch, TensorFlow, MXNet) support exporting models to ONNX models, which allows different deep learning frameworks to store and interact with model data in a uniform format.
 In addition, ONNX has a corresponding Runtime - [ONNX Runtime](https://onnxruntime.ai/) - that facilitates model deployment and reasoning on multiple platforms (Linux, Windows, Mac OS, Android, iOS, etc.) and multiple hardware (CPU, GPU, etc.).

-### ONNX-Related Libraries
+### Related Packages

 There are several ONNX-related libraries, and the features of several common libraries are described below.
 The onnxruntime-gpu involved in this tutorial can be installed via `pip install onnxruntime-gpu`.